boozallen/sdp-libraries/libraries/openshift/README.md

 # OpenShift

-OpenShift is Red Hat's enterprise kubernetes distribution.
+OpenShift is Red Hat's enterprise Kubernetes distribution.

 This library allows you to perform deployments to static or ephemeral application environments with [Helm](https://helm.sh).